 - Exacerbates global warming

-- Enriches humanities enemies whether it be in the Middle East, or the Russian, or those in the Stupidparty congress.
+- Enriches humanities enemies whether it be in the Middle East, or in Russia, or those who finance the Stupidparty congress.
+(Oh yes, how else do you explain how educated politicians can deny global warming, other than by corruption?)

 Jimmy Carter spelled this all out back in 1977.
 If you chose not listen to the obvious, then how dare you complain if some of your tax dollars get used to clean up the mess you created.
 Only bad people, or very uninformed people could possibly be walking around without a feeling of huge guilt.